techmahedy/zunoo/README.md

 Now see the documentation of `phinx` [Documentation](https://book.cakephp.org/phinx/0/en/migrations.html) to learn more.

-`<a name="section-22"></a>`
+<a name="section-22"></a>

 ## Database Seeder

-MII allows you to create a database seeder file to generate fake data.
-To create a seeder, MII uses `CakePHP`'s `phinx`.
-So to create a seeder file first you need to run the below command.
+MII allow you to create database seeder file to generate fake date.
+To create seeder, MII uses `CakePHP`'s `phinx`.
+So to create a seeder file first you need run below command.
 Assume we are going to create `PostSeeder`:

-Now run the below command in your project terminal:
+Now run the below command in your project terminal like:
 `php vendor/bin/phinx seed:create PostSeeder -c config.php`

 Here `PostSeeder` is the seeder class name.

 Now this command will generate a seeder file in the following path with the empty `run()` method.
 ### `app\database\seeds\PostSeeder.php`

 ```php